Meet our 2024 EARTH Scholars

 A photo of Aphiwe Moshani

 Aphiwe Moshani (she/her) is a One Ocean Hub early career researcher and PhD candidate at the University of Cape Town, South Africa.
-Actively engaged in advocacy and ocean governance research initiatives, her research focuses on understanding oceanic and coastal conflicts, particularly arising within blue economies.
-Grounded in expertise in South African rural coastal communities, Aphiwe’s work is committed to promoting human rights and environmental justice on both African and global scales.
+Actively engaged in advocacy and ocean governance research initiatives, her research focuses on understanding ocean and coastal conflicts, particularly those arising in blue economies.
+Grounded in expertise in South African rural coastal communities, Aphiwe’s work is committed to promoting human rights and environmental justice in the African region.

-Balancing the Tide: Safeguarding International Human Rights of Rural Coastal Communities in South Africa through an Exploration of Cultural Rights in Sustainable Development and the Blue Economy
+Balancing the Tide: Safeguarding International Human Rights of Rural small-scale fisher women in South African ocean governance.

 Sidney Muhangi | University of Strathclyde